 What Foods Are High in Probiotics?

-Yogurt, which is the most common food source of probiotics, is a form of cultured or fermented milk that is thickened by the addition of lactic acid-producing bacteria and bifidobacteria.
+Yogurt, is the most common food source of probiotics.
+Yogurt is a form of cultured or fermented milk that is thickened by the addition of lactic acid-producing bacteria and bifidobacteria.
 The probiotics in yogurt help maintain a bacterial balance in the digestive system that is needed to boost the immune system and promote healthy digestion.

 Not only does yogurt help relieve gastrointestinal problems such as IBS, but it is also a good food to consume to improve bone health due to its high calcium content.
 When shopping for yogurt, it is important to look for the National Yogurt Association’s “Live & Active Cultures" seal.
 This seal lets consumers know that the product has significant levels of live bacteria in it.